What is a fund?

 There are three broad categories of funds, namely Equity Funds, Debt Funds, and Hybrid Funds.

-Equity Funds invest in stocks or shares of listed companies.
+- Equity Mutual Funds: Equity Funds invest in stocks or shares of listed companies.
 Therefore, returns from these funds are related to the stock market.
 Hence equity mutual funds have a higher risk associated with them when compared to other types.
 However, these have higher growth potential.
 Also, equity funds objective is capital appreciation in the long term.
 The different types of equity funds are large-cap, mid-cap, small-cap, multi-cap, value funds, tax-saving funds (ELSS), and thematic or sectoral funds.
 Moreover, Equity funds are ideal for long term investments.

-Debt Mutual Funds invest in fixed income instruments or debt securities.
+- Debt Mutual Funds: Debt Mutual Funds invest in fixed income instruments or debt securities.
 These securities are State, and Central government-issued instruments, money market securities, corporate bonds, debentures, and commercial papers.
 The risk with these types of funds is lesser in comparison to equity funds.
 Therefore, debt mutual funds are suitable for short term investments.

-Hybrid Mutual Funds invest in both debt and equity instruments.
+- Hybrid Mutual Funds: Hybrid Mutual Funds invest in both debt and equity instruments.
 Therefore, these are suitable for moderate risk-takers who are willing to undertake some risk from equity investments.

-Which mutual fund is best for beginners?
+Which Mutual fund is Best for Beginners?

 Investing in mutual funds is an easy way to gain exposure to the equity and debt market.
 Entering the market with low-risk investments is the best way to begin mutual fund investing.

 However, it is always best to take the advice of professionals to understand what types of investment options are available and what best suits them.
 A professional will also help an investor in understanding how much risk they can absorb.
+Here is a list of best mutual funds as per recent returns and fund performance.

 Also, beginners can invest in mutual funds through the SIP route.
 This will help them to bring down the average cost of investing over a period of time and boost SIP returns.
 Beginners need to understand that what is considered best by the market might not be suitable for them.
 Hence it is always better to pick funds based on one’s financial goals, investment tenure and cash flow.